neketli/order-lifecycle/backend/README.md

 # Backend of lifecycle app

-Maded with express to web-server and python for application
+Maded with [express.js](https://expressjs.com/) to web-server and python for application

 ## To run